andreideholte/api-lua/README.md

 ## Important Warning ⚠️

-The `geonames_username` field used in the `def criarmapa()` function located in `app.py` is a personal username.
+The `geonames_username` field used in the `def create_map()` function located in `app.py` is a personal username.
 You must create your own username for use.
 To do this, visit the [GeoNames website](https://www.geonames.org/) and register for a new username.
 This is required to ensure proper functionality of the API.

 ## License 📄